Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 ----------------

 The command to shield an amount with ``concordium-client`` is ``account encrypt``.
-For example, an interaction to shield 10 GTU on account A looks like the following
+For example, an interaction to shield 10 CCD on account A looks like the following

 The command is: